axil/numpy-data-types/content/numpy_data_types.rst

 1. Integers
 ***********

+The integer types table in NumPy is absolutely trivial for anyone with minimal experience in C/C++:

 .. image:: img/numpy-data-types/integers.png
   :alt: NumPy Integer Types

+Just like in C/C++, `u` stands for 'unsigned' and the number gives the amount of bits used to store the variable in memory (eg int64 is a 8-bytes-wide signed integer).

 When you feed a Python int into NumPy, it gets converted into a native NumPy type called np.int32 (or np.int64 depending on the OS, Python version and the magnitude of the initializers).